-Meet Minister Marie of Let’s Get Married SoCal!
-Minister Marie has been a Wedgewood preferred vendor for 2 wonderful years now and provides officiant services to our Southern California couples!
-We had the pleasure of catching up with her to find out how she creates a ceremonial experience couples will cherish forever!
-Should you have any questions about officiant services, please leave a comment below!
+Meet Minister Marie of Let’s Get Married!
+Marie has been a Wedgewood Weddings preferred vendor for several wonderful years now and provides officiant services to our Southern California couples!
+Her tagline "anti-boring weddings" says it all, and our customers absolutely rave about her.
+We had the pleasure of catching up with Marie to find out how she creates a ceremonial experience couple will cherish forever!

 I’m Minister Marie Burns Holzer.
 I’m a nondenominational minister performing weddings and other ceremonies throughout Southern California.
 When I’m not performing weddings, I’m leading my daughter’s Girl Scout troop, training for Spartan races, attending Comic Cons, and talking endlessly with my husband of 12 years about whatever movie, show, or book we’re currently obsessed with.